emscripten-core/emsdk/README.md

 The [LLVM Backend](https://github.com/kripken/emscripten/wiki/LLVM-Backend) page has instructions for building Emscripten's LLVM+Clang.
 After you build it, run `emcc -v`, which should print out the version number as well as run some basic tests.

-Operating system notes:

- * If you are on OS X, homebrew should be able to get you LLVM and Clang.
-They will probably show up in /usr/bin or /usr/local/bin.
- * A complete OS X guide for getting Emscripten and all the dependencies the test suite needs is at https://gist.github.com/1974955 (note that you don't need everything there just to run this tutorial)

 Additional Notes:

  * Python is probably already installed if you are on Linux or OS X.
- * Node.js and LLVM should have convenient binaries for your OS, but installing them from source is easy, just compile them in their directories, you don't need to bother with installing them systemwide (you will point Emscripten to them in the next step, where you set up directories).
+ * Node.js and LLVM should have convenient binaries for your OS, but installing them from source is easy, just compile them in their directories, you don't need to bother with installing them systemwide.

 ## Getting Started with Emscripten